| | | | |

 • After 30 minutes, it is time for the first fold.

 • Here’s a tutorial on stretching and folding.
-Complete 6 folds (one fold every 30 minutes) for 3 hours total.
+Complete six sets of stretch and folds, one set every 30 minutes, for 3 hours total.

-• On a lightly floured surface, take your dough and flatten it to a rough rectangle.
-Roll it up like a burrito, being sure to press out any air bubbles.
+• On a lightly floured surface, use your hands to flatten the dough into a rough rectangle.
+Roll it into a log, being sure to press out any air bubbles.

-• Place the dough in the prepared pan, cover with a tea towel or bowl cover and refrigerate 8 hours, or overnight.
+• Place the dough in the prepared pan.
+Cover it with a tea towel and refrigerate for 8 hours, or overnight.

-• The next day, take your loaf out of the fridge and let it rise on the counter for around 2 hours, or until the dough springs back when lightly touched with a floured finger.
+• The next day, remove your dough from the fridge and let it rise on the counter for approximately 2 hours, or until it springs back when lightly touched with a floured finger.
 You can score the loaf if you desire, but it is not needed.

-• Let the loaf cool in the pan for 10 minutes before removing to cool fully on a wire rack before slicing.
+• Remove the loaf from the oven and let it cool in the pan for 10 minutes before transferring it to a wire rack to cool completely.

 Nutrition